Peter Cazalet (racehorse trainer): Personal life

 Peter Victor Ferdinand Cazalet was born at Fairlawne, Shipbourne, Kent on 15 January 1907.
 He was the third son and youngest child of William Marshall Cazalet and Maud Cazalet.
+The Cazalet family descended from French Huguenots.
 His brothers were Edward and Victor; his sister was Thelma.
 Edward was killed in action in 1916.; Victor was killed in a plane crash in 1943.
 He was educated at Eton and Christ Church, Oxford.
 Cazalet was good at racquet sports and cricket, playing lawn tennis and rackets.

 Cazalet's father died on 22 October 1932.
 Shortly afterwards, it was announced that Peter would marry Leonora Wodehouse, the daughter of P. G. Wodehouse.
 They were married at St Giles' Church, Shipbourne, on 14 December 1932.
 His brother Victor was the best man.
 Wodehouse was delighted at the match and wrote "You know me on the subject of Peter: Thumbs up, old boy.
 Not only a sound egg, but probably the only sound egg left in this beastly era of young Bloomsbury novelists...You are bound to be happy."

 Cazalet and Leonora had a son, Edward, and a daughter, Sheran.
 Edward in later life became a high court judge; Sheran married Sir Simon Hornby in 1967.

 Leonora died in London on 16 May 1944 during a routine operation.
 Cazalet was given a few days leave from the army to attend her funeral.
 Leonora was cremated and her ashes were scattered at Fairlawne.
 A window in St Giles' Church is dedicated to her.

-In 1949, Cazalet married Zara Strutt, the former wife of Lord Belper, and daughter of Sir Harry Mainwaring.
+In 1949, Cazalet married Zara Strutt, the former wife of Lord Belper, and daughter of Sir Harry Mainwaring, 5th Baronet.
 They had three sons, although one, David, died in infancy.
 He is commemorated by a silver cross in St Giles' Church.
 In 1957, Cazalet was nominated for the position of High Sheriff of Kent, a position to which he was appointed in 1960.
 Zara Cazalet died in 2004 at the age of 87.